This started as a response to Emma Lindsay’s story “Why Do Men Put So Little Effort Into Serious Dating?” and it got a little long.

-I’m talking about guys that I had crushes on before I actually knew what I wanted, who are trying to get a second chance for something that never really existed, who resort to insulting me, humiliating me and dragging me down with 20 year old information when the answer is no.
+I’m talking about guys that I had crushes on before I actually knew what I wanted, who are trying to get a second chance for something that never really existed, treating me like an option that’s been waiting on a shelf without caring to know me, let alone like me, always resorting to insulting and calling me names when the answer is no.

 And it actually breaks my heart, because I know that they’re single and lonely, but admitting to their longing is something they can’t do, and agreeing to their fucked up terms is something that I can’t do, and even though part of me wishes I could have healthy relationships with these people, I’m reaching a point in my life that entertaining them will be downright irresponsible of me.

 I worry that these dissatisfied men in their 30’s are going to grow up to be dissatisfied men in 50’s, single and unhappy, bemoaning that bitches are all the same, because as time passes people only become even more set in their ways.
 Do I hope they get a grip and change?
 Absolutely.
 Do I believe they will?
 No. And nothing is more dangerous than a society full of unhappy, unmarried men.

 As for me, I’ll be okay.
 I got all the ass I needed a long time ago anyway.